 - Small, cheap items that make your journey infinitely more pleasant include decent ear plugs (Hearos ear plugs are cheap and popular); comfortable eye mask (the comfortable Bedtime Bliss Eye mask doesn’t put pressure on your eyes); flip flops to ease swollen feet (get the lightweight Crocband FlipFlops); a neck pillow (many a seasoned traveler recommends the AirComfy travel pillow); lightweight sweater (invest in Minus 33 merino wool sweater for the ultimate quality and zero odour); eye drops (I swear by Rohto Z Japanese eyedrops which are the most refreshing by far) and face mist (my gf swears by this one).

 - Noise-cancelling ear phones are a must for long-haul flights so you don’t end up strangling the baby in the seat next to you.
-My preference is the in-ear type which are far less bulky, don’t heat up my ears and allow me to use a neck pillow.
-Gabe McClintock’s favourite pair are the Bose QC20i which seem to get the best ratings on Amazon too.
+My preference are the Bose QC20i which get great ratings on Amazon too.

 - Airplane food tastes like crap and has little nutritional value.
 If you’re on a long-haul flight, that’s a long time to be putting your guts under unnecessary stress.
 Minimise damage by drinking lots of water (this collapsible Platypus Plus water bottle is perfect for hand luggage), snacking on nuts (I buy a big bag of mixed nuts for every flight) and even consider a greens powder such the Amazing Grass Green Superfood.
 See above for how I prepare it for easy travel.